European-Unified-ID/EUID-docs/docs/guides/custom-publisher-integration.md

 >TIP: To facilitate the process of establishing client identity using EUID and retrieving EUID tokens, consider using the EUID SDK for JavaScript.
-For details, see [Server-Side Integration Guide for JavaScript](integration-javascript-server-side.md).
+For details, see [Client-Server Integration Guide for JavaScript](integration-javascript-server-side.md).

 ## Integration Steps